-INTRODUCTION TO ARCGIS ENTERPRISE E-LEARNING COURSE
+INTRODUCTION TO ARCGIS ENTERPRISE E-LEARNING COURSE - MODULE 2

-Course format: e-learning Duration: approximately 5 hours Languages: English Maximum number of participants: unlimited
+Course format: e-learning Duration: approximately 5 hours

 IMSMA (Information Management System for Mine Action) Core builds on the ArcGIS Enterprise software to support mine action workflows.
 The course aims to introduce users of IMSMA Core to key concepts from ArcGIS Enterprise to enable them to perform their work more effectively.